Teaching Scholarships & Grants

 Learn more about becoming a Montessori teacher.

 At present, they offer the MES Fund and school sponsorships.
-The school sponsorship program is set up to provide training for members wishing to train as a Montessori teacher - enquire directly with the listed schools to see eligibility.
+The school sponsorship program is set up to provide training for members wishing to train as a Montessori teacher - inquire directly with the listed schools to see eligibility.
 The major funding program (MES) was set up in honor of Margaret Elizabeth Stephenson who dedicated her life to promoting the method.
 Applicant musts be a US citizen or permanent resident and planning on taking up study at an AMI training center located in the USA and have a demonstrable financial need.
 Priority will be given to candidates who already have a teaching degree and have taught or worked at an AMI school.
-For further information about the fund, visit their dedicated page here.
+For further information about the fund, visit AMI's dedicated page on financial aid resources.

 Deadline: mid-May every year